 - Conclusion and recommendations

 Note: This article focuses specifically on the All-in roulette strategy.
 There are other great strategies that are less volatile and have a more balanced risk-to-reward ratio.
-Be sure to check them out in the main article with all of my roulette strategies.
+Be sure to check these out in the main article containing all of my otherroulette strategies.

 The All-in strategy is extremely simple.
-It works by finding the shortest path between the initial bankroll and the win you want to walk away with, and following it.
-To be absolutely clear, I’ll describe it more thoroughly.
-Here are the individual steps:
+It works by exploring the shortest path between your initial bankroll and the win you’d like to walk away with, then following that path.
+Here’s a more thorough description, for greater clarity.
+These are the individual steps:

-- Pick a starting bankroll and an amount of money you want to win.
+- Pick a starting bankroll and an amount of money you would like win.

-- Find the succession of bets you need to place to get from the starting bankroll to the goal amount in as few spins as possible.
+- Calculate the series of bets you need to place in order to get from your starting bankroll to your target amount in the fewest possible spins.

 - Follow the series of bets and hope for the best.

-Here’s an example that might be easier to picture this strategy in use.
-A player has $100 and wants to win at least $10,000.
-There are multiple series of bets he can choose from:
+Here’s an example to help you envisage how this strategy works.
+A player starts with $100 and would like to win at least $10,000.
+There are multiple series of bets this person can choose from:

 - $100 * 36 (Straight up) * 3 (Row) = $10,800